Ralim/IronOS/README.md

 * TMPUNIT -> Temperature unit, C or F
 * TMPRND -> Temperature Rounding, {1,5,10}
 * TMPSPD -> How fast the temperature should update in the soldering status screen.
-* FLPDSP -> Flip display for left handed users
+* DSPROT -> Display rotation mode, Automatic, Left handed or Right handed
 * BOOST -> Enable boost mode
 * BTMP -> Set the temperature for the boost mode